Johnson: UK will act on Northern Ireland rules if EU won't

 Johnson said there would be “a necessity to act” if the EU doesn’t agree to overhaul post-Brexit trade rules that he says are destabilizing Northern Ireland’s delicate political balance.

-Johnson was holding private talks with the leaders of Northern Ireland’s main political parties, urging them to get back to work.
+Johnson held private talks with the leaders of Northern Ireland’s main political parties, urging them to get back to work.
 But his public message was aimed at the EU, which he accused of refusing to give ground over post-Brexit border checks.

 “I hope the EU’s position changes.
 If it does not, there will be a necessity to act,” Johnson wrote in the Belfast Telegraph.

+The government is expected Tuesday to outline planned legislation that would give Britain powers to override parts of its Brexit treaty with the EU.

-EU member Ireland warned that a unilateral move by Britain could imperil the whole post-Brexit trade agreement between thee two sides.
+EU member Ireland warned that a unilateral move by Britain could imperil the entire post-Brexit trade agreement that the U.K. and the bloc hammered out before the U.K.’s exit in 2020.

 Voters in Northern Ireland elected a new Assembly this month, in a vote that saw Irish nationalist party Sinn Fein win the most seats.
 It was the first time a party that seeks union with the Republic of Ireland has won an election in the bastion of Protestant unionist power.